 And what are the consequences of such a planner?
 Disjointed and disconnected lessons, lessons that are fun but perhaps not purposeful, and objectives and outcomes not being fulfilled, just to name a few.
 How can this be resolved?
 By taking the time to ensure that every teacher’s planners are individualized, serve a clear purpose, and require a teacher to think about why they are teaching what they are teaching each and every lesson.

 As educators, we must always be mindful that in order for learning to be relevant for our students tomorrow, it must have purpose today, and this begins with the use of proper planning tools.
-To learn more about the power of planners, and to see samples of planners that ensure purposeful lessons, please see the following articles:

 The Power of Planners